 Pursuing the right line of inquiry, being well versed in what a candidate's input means, and making a deliberate evaluation of the candidate and all relevant data points as you determine not only his or her appropriateness for the role but ability to discharge it in a virtual setting - that's the key to getting a good fit.

 In short, the secret to hiring candidates who become successful and productive remote employees lies in the questions you ask them as candidates.
 But let's back up just a minute.
-First and foremost, establish right off the bat whether or not your candidate has worked remotely before: You'll find that successful remote employees tend to fall into a bit of a different personality group than the average in-house worker.
+First and foremost, establish right off the bat whether or not your candidate has worked remotely before: You'll find that successful remote employees have a different personality group than the average in-house worker.

 If he or she has, ask about their most successful experience - what has encouraged them to look for another remote experience - and also ask them to fill you in on what they find discouraging or unappealing about remote work.
 Get them to tell you about a particular triumph in a previous remote position, and also about an Achilles' heel they've discovered while working virtually that they'll bring their awareness of into your position.